-Jed Fuhrman (S.B., MIT, 1977; Ph.D., Scripps Institution of Oceanography, 1981) is the McCulloch Crosby Chair of Marine Biology at the University of Southern California.
-He is a Fellow of the American Association for the Advancement of Science, American Academy of Microbiology, Association for the Sciences of Limnology and Oceanography (from which he received the G. Evelyn Hutchinson Medal) and American Academy of Arts and Sciences.
-His research aims to improve our understanding of the structure and function of marine microbial systems, including viruses, bacteria, archaea and protists, through field measurements, laboratory studies, and modeling.
-His development (with Farooq Azam) of an isotope-based approach to measure in situ growth of marine bacteria via DNA synthesis showed these bacteria consume about half the marine primary production, ushering widespread recognition of the global importance of the “microbial loop.”
+Jed Fuhrman (S.B.
+MIT, 1977; Ph.D., Scripps Institution of Oceanography 1981) holds an endowed chair in the Department of Biological Sciences at the University of Southern California.
+Previously, he was on the faculty at SUNY Stony Brook (1981-88).
+His research aims to improve our understanding of the structure and function of marine microbial systems, including viruses, bacteria, archaea and protists, through field measurements, laboratory studies and modeling.
+His development (with Farooq Azam) of an approach to measure in situ growth of marine bacteria via DNA synthesis showed these bacteria consume about half the marine primary production, ushering widespread recognition of the global importance of the “microbial loop.”
 His lab was the first to measure the impact of viral infection on marine bacteria and cyanobacteria, showing through observations, experiments and modeling that it has many implications for ecosystem function.
 His lab also discovered abundant marine archaea that are primary marine agents of nitrification.
-Initiating one of the longest marine microbial time series in 2000 (off Los Angeles, still running), his lab showed annually repeating and predictable patterns in microbial community composition and long-term stability of average composition, despite many short-term fluctuations, implying feedback controls (competition, cooperation, grazing, viral infection) that he aims to model.
-His collaboration with computational biologists to introduce the development and application of microbial association networks has begun to map the niche spaces and interactions among microbes and environmental factors.
-His lab’s recent development of a high-resolution “universal” rRNA sequencing pipeline (for prokaryotes and eukaryotes together) has facilitated that analysis, also furthered by new computational approaches he and his collaborators developed to better extract information about viral infection processes from metagenomic and metatranscriptomic data.
+Initiating one of the longest marine microbial time series in 2000 (off Los Angeles, still running), his lab showed annually repeating and predictable patterns in prokaryotic community composition and long-term stability of average composition, despite short-term fluctuations, implying feedback controls (competition, cooperation, grazing and viral infection) that he aims to model.
+His collaboration with computational biologists to develop and apply microbial association networks has begun to map the niche spaces and interactions among microbes and environmental factors.
+This was facilitated by his lab’s development of a high-resolution “universal” rRNA sequencing pipeline (for prokaryotes and eukaryotes together), also furthered by computational approaches he and his collaborators developed to better extract information about viral infection processes from metagenomic and metatranscriptomic data.
+Fuhrman is a Fellow of the American Association for the Advancement of Science, the American Academy of Microbiology, the Association for the Sciences of Limnology and Oceanography (from which he was awarded the G. Evelyn Hutchinson Medal in 2006) and the American Academy of Arts and Sciences.